-Children recruited by armed forces
+Children recruited by armed forces or armed groups

 Thousands of boys and girls are used as soldiers, cooks, spies and more in armed conflicts around the world.